tim-smart/fpk/packages/core/README.md

 Functional configuration management.

-Use Typescript / Javascript to generate yaml or json configuration.
+Use Typescript / JavaScript to generate yaml or json configuration.
 Could be used for:

 - Generating configuration for Kubernetes